VirtCode/KahootAPI/README.md

 ### Missing
 * Sending answers to questions that are exclusive to pro creators
 * Participating in team games
+## Disclaimer
+This project is only intended for educational purpose.
 ## Usage
 ### Getting the API
 Currently, you have to downloat your preffered jar in the release section.
 If you do not wanna mess with dependencies, you can downloat the jar with dependencies included.
 It will hopefully be in the maven central repository sometime.